NingMoe/foodofmacau/README.md

 # foodofmacau
 Interactive panel on "food of Macau".
-Includes physical arcade buttons, screens and thermal printer
+Includes physical arcade buttons, digital screens and thermal printer.

 TODO:
 - lighting the buttons when pressed